jundalisay/sp/content/en/research/yogananda/autobiography/chapter-38.md

 “In only sixteen years,” he said, “this walnut tree reached a state of abundant nut production to which an unaided nature would have brought the tree in twice that time.”

-burbank

-burbank2

 Luther Burbank, beloved friend, poses with me in his Santa Rosa garden.

 Burbank’s little adopted daughter came romping with her dog into the garden.

 “She is my human plant.”
-Luther waved to her affectionately.

 “I see humanity now as one vast plant, needing for its highest fulfillments only love, the natural blessings of the great outdoors, and intelligent crossing and selection.
 In the span of my own lifetime I have observed such wondrous progress in plant evolution that I look forward optimistically to a healthy, happy world as soon as its children are taught the principles of simple and rational living.
 We must return to nature and nature’s God.”

 “Luther, you would delight in my Ranchi school, with its outdoor classes, and atmosphere of joy and simplicity.”